lucaz88/FunTraits/Readme.md

 If you wanna check the rule scheme that would be executed by Snakemake and save it as PDF run

 `snakemake -s workflow/Run_FunLuca.smk --forceall --rulegraph | dot -Tpdf > dag.pdf`

+!!! the first execution will take quite some time as it has to fetches the DBs of KEGG and GTDB-Tk